 This step-by-step guide provides a guide to finding information for your assignment.

-Before you start, spend five minutes making a mind-map or list to nut out all of the words and concepts around your chosen topic, including synonyms and related concepts.
+Before you start, spend five minutes making a mind-map or list to brainstorm all of the words and concepts around your chosen topic, including synonyms and related concepts.
 This process will help you:

 1. Clarify your topic